Avarampalayam

 The nearest neighbourhood to Avarampalayam is Gandhipuram.
-There are many town buses and share-auto services available from Gandhipuram to Avarampalayam.
+There is dedicated town bus service (bus number 'A1') and share-auto services available from Gandhipuram to Avarampalayam.

 The centre of Avarampalayam could be called the triangular road that has the bus stop, temple and library on each side, There is a weekly market that happens every Wednesday evening.
 Once that used to be the day of weekly purchase for all folks living in Avarampalayam and surrounding area.
 These days it still continues to be very active even after the supermarkets have become fashionable.